Indoor Air Quality Tools

 Sustainable Financing Mechanisms Case Studies: Massachusetts’ Prevention and Wellness Trust Fund

 This case study describes the Prevention and Wellness Trust Fund (PWTF) of Massachusetts healthcare reform legislation, which seeks to “reduce health care costs by preventing chronic conditions.”
-It is designed to address four priority chronic conditions.
-This resource describes the pediatric asthma program and has information on financing mechanisms, program operations, outcomes and evaluations, and lessons learned. [pdf, NCHH, 2019]
+Designed to address four priority chronic conditions, this resource describes the pediatric asthma program and has information on financing mechanisms, program operations, outcomes and evaluations, and lessons learned. [pdf, NCHH, 2019]

 Sustainable Financing Mechanisms Case Studies: New York’s Healthy Neighborhoods Program